 By now, you probably know everything there is to be known behind ludicrous 840-horsepower beast.
 Drag strip special in a completely road legal car will be able to accelerate to 60 mph in just north of 2 seconds and complete quarter mile runs in less than 10 seconds.
 If there ever was a car that made us proud of being Americans, I’d say it’s this one.

-Although modern-day Wrangler doesn’t seem to be as special as its predecessors were, it’s still one of those awesome cars that make us proud of our auto industry.
+Although the modern-day Jeep Wrangler doesn’t seem to be as special as its predecessors were, it’s still one of those awesome cars that make us proud of our auto industry.
 For years it has fought the likes of larger Toyota Land Cruisers and Land Rover Defenders, and it has finally won.
 Old school Defenders and Land Cruisers are long gone from this world and their successors are up to four times more expensive than a Wrangler.
 Maybe they’re more comfy and technologically advanced, but they sure aren’t more capable.
 That’s exactly what makes Wrangler special and what has always made Jeep off-road SUVs special.
 The ability to offer extremely capable rock crawler at comparably dumping prices.

 Furthermore, Jeep Wrangler has practically taken over the world.
 You can find it pretty much all across the globe where it brings unparalleled off-road capability for its price range.
 In fact, one can confidently say Wrangler’s in a league of its own.
 It has no real competitors.
 Not that others didn’t try.
 They simply failed to earn the love of the people that Wrangler has inherited from Jeep CJ.
 There’s one simple reason behind that.
 No one cared about off-roading as much as Jeep did.
 And that still hasn’t changed.
 Jeep Wrangler will remain one of the most awesome cars America has to offer to the world for years to come – period.